 • Quick and immediate response when on call, secure coverage for shift and communicate your replacement's name to the coordinator.

-• Adhere to and ensures constant compliance with Health & Safety Compliance and regulations.
+• Adheres to and ensures constant compliance with Health & Safety Compliance and regulations.

-• Able to wear and properly use a variety of Levels A, B, C & D personal protective Equipment (PPE) including respirators, skin, face, hand and foot protection in a multiple number of combinations.
+• The ability to wear and properly use a variety of Levels A, B, C & D personal protective Equipment (PPE) including respirators, skin, face, hand and foot protection in a multiple number of combinations.

-• May direct the work of the Field Technician I.
+• May direct the work of the Environmental Technician I and II.

 • Assist in the field sampling activities and calibration of meters.

-• Because of the emergency response and operational nature of the position, a continuing condition of employment is that the applicant/candidate acknowledges and agrees to be on-call 24 hours a day, 7 days a week, 365 days a year and on occasion will require work during week-ends and holidays.
+• Works extended (> 8 hrs.) time periods.
+Note that in emergency response situations these periods can extend beyond 8 hours, up to 12-24 hrs.; Because of the emergency response and operational nature of the position, a continuing condition of employment is that the applicant/candidate acknowledges and agrees to be on-call 24 hours a day, 7 days a week, 365 days a year and on occasion will require work during week-ends and holidays

 • Ability to work with little or no direct supervision and an aptitude to complete assigned work.

 • Understands the manpower and equipment required to complete assignments